 Some waves were made as Amazon shot across Apple’s bow earlier this week by comparing the iPad mini (released today) with the Kindle Fire HD, Amazon’s latest tablet.
 It compared four major points: the screen quality, available video, speakers, and Wi-Fi.
+For another high-quality tablet comparison, try our Kindle Fire vs Nook Tablet review.
 But Amazon didn’t seem too interested to go all the way with their own comparison.
 Thankfully, we’d do a much better job at it anyways.
+If you’re buying this tablet as a gift, take a look at our Kindle Fire vs iPad 2 to be sure you’re making the right choice.

 The two tablets are fairly close in actual size.
 Both are 7″ tablets, though the iPad mini is a wider 7.9″ and has an overall larger frame.
 The Fire HD shorter by just 7mm and wider by a mere 2.3mm, but much thicker at 10.3mm compared to the iPad mini’s tiny 7.2mm thickness.
 The Kindle is also much heavier at 395g versus 308g, making it overall a larger device that somehow still has a smaller screen.